cwindeknecht/Sprint-Challenge--Theory-Algorithms/algorithms/exercises.md

 ## Exercise 1

-This should be fun since I haven't taken any math past algebra, and that was at least 10 years ago...
+This should be fun since I haven't taken any math passed algebra, and that was at least 10 years ago...

 Sub-Exercise | Answer
 ---: | :---: